Enhanced Nursing Practice - Clinical and Critical Care

 - Complete supplemental requirements for a course failure.
 (See criteria for supplemental examinations).

-- The opportunity to repeat a Practicum & Simulation course will be granted only once during the program.
+- The opportunity to repeat a Placement & Simulation course will be granted only once during the program.

 - The maximum number of theoretical courses that can be repeated during the program is three (3).
 Any individual course may only be repeated once.